 Temporary accommodations may be provided as a service to students with temporary physical impairments so your enrollment can continue with minimal disruption.
 Temporary impairments are not covered by the Americans with Disabilities Act (ADA) because this law applies to only permanent disabilities.

-OSD will require you to meet with an advisor and provide a letter from physician or medical documents showing the nature and extent of the injury in order to receive assistance with course tests.
+OSD will require you to meet with a student success coach and provide a letter from physician or medical documents showing the nature and extent of the injury in order to receive assistance with course tests.

 Review the OSD Student Handbook to access information on policies, accommodations and student responsibilities